-After you reestablish the internet connection, open Designer and sign in to the Label Cloud.
+After you reestablish the internet connection, open Designer and sign in to the NiceLabel Cloud.
 This makes your copy of Designer active again.

-WARNING: Save your work to an offline location (your computer) to prevent losing any changes.
+Save your work to an offline location (your computer) to prevent losing any changes.

-3.5.4 Home Tab
+2.6.4.
+Home Tab

-PRODUCT LEVEL INFO: Creation of forms and use of form objects is available in PowerForms.
+Creation of forms and use of form objects are available in PowerForms.